 Many American atheists say they appreciated the olive branch from the Pope, however unclear his remarks may have been.

 ‘I didn’t want to be pope’

-Meeting with Catholic students from Italy and Albania last June, Francis ditched his "boring" speech and instead took questions from the children.
+Meeting with Catholic students from Italy and Albania in June 2014, Francis ditched his “boring” speech and instead took questions from the children.